NCAA in the NHL

 Nightly highlights are filled with dazzling plays from former college players like Zach Parise and Jonathan Quick.
 Cover stories in The Hockey News and features on Hockey Night in Canada spotlight the efforts of players like Ryan Kesler and Thomas Vanek.

 Just 10 years ago, just one in five NHLers had a college background.
 Growth since then has been remarkable, and should continue.
-In the last six years, 36% of NHL debuts have been by former college hockey players.
+In the last seven years, 36% of NHL debuts have been by former college hockey players.

 NHL front offices are filled with general managers, assistant general managers and scouts who played the college game.
 Head coaches and assistant coaches in the league have college backgrounds.